 Whether you manage the finances at your work or at home, having a budget in place is an essential first step.
 A budget is necessary to learn where you’re currently spending, decide where you can save, and determine where you would like to be applying your money.

 While the idea of creating a budget can be daunting, using a budget template can help make the process a little less intimidating.
 With so many templates out there, how will you determine which is right for your specific needs?
 We’ve researched the best templates in Excel, and provided them here for you to pick the one or ones that work best for you.
-Additionally, we will provide an in-depth look at how to use a Personal Monthly Budget in Excel and also in Smartsheet.

 How to Choose the Right Budget Template